dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

-However, this is a method rather than a lemma (because lemmas aren't allowed to call methods), and even if it were a lemma, it would be impossible to use the proven fact anywhere else to prove some higher-level property of a larger system.
+However, this is a method rather than a lemma (because lemmas aren't allowed to call methods), and even if it were a lemma, it would be impossible to state the desired fact as a postcondition so that it could be used to prove a higher-level property of a larger system.
+For example, you might want to use the fact proven above to show that a large sequence of equal positive and negative deposits would leave the account balance unchanged.
+Even though that property is clearly a repeated application of the property proved in the method above, there's no way to reuse that proof.

 You might argue that you don't need to prove this in a lemma, because you can re-prove the equivalent property wherever the `Deposit` method is used in practice.
 However, for a more complex method, the `ensures` clauses needed to make it possible to prove anything you might want about a sequence of method calls would quickly get out of hand.

-One approach to solving this problem is to maintain a clear separation between the _specification_ and _implementation_ of your program, prove properties of the specification, and prove equivalence (or refinement) between the specification and the implementation.
+One approach to solving this problem is to maintain a clear separation between the _specification_ and _implementation_ of your program, prove properties of the specification, and prove only equivalence (or refinement) between the specification and the implementation.

 # Specifications and implementations